Stick It: Plot

 Haley Graham is a rebellious 17-year-old who has a run-in with the law when she and two friends stage an illegal bike-race through a residential construction site in Plano, Texas.
 Arrested and brought before a judge, Haley is forced to return to the world of professional gymnastics.

-Haley was once considered one of the most talented and promising gymnasts in the U.S.; known for her flair and raw power which enabled her to perform higher difficulty moves her fellow competitors couldn't, but was not known for her consistency.
-One year earlier, she made it to the World Championships, but she walked out of the team all-around finals just before her final floor-routine; costing the American team the gold medal, leaving her teammates in tears and simultaneously ruining both her reputation and her future prospects.
+Haley was once considered one of the most talented and promising gymnasts in the U.S.; known for her flair and raw power which enabled her to perform higher difficulty moves her fellow competitors couldn't but was not known for her consistency.
+One year earlier, she made it to the World Gymnastics Championships, but she walked out of the team all-around finals just before her final floor-routine; costing the American team the gold medal, leaving her teammates in tears and simultaneously ruining both her reputation and her future prospects.
 Haley retired from the sport that day.

 Haley enrolls in the elite Vickerman Gymnastics Academy (VGA) in Houston, her ultimate nightmare, run by legendary coach Burt Vickerman.
-Haley has a talk with Vickerman, who offers to handle her training until she can enter an upcoming invitational competition; she decides to use the prize money to settle the property-damage claims she owes and then retire once again.
+Haley has a talk with Vickerman, who offers to handle her training until she can enter an upcoming invitational competition; she plans to use the prize money to settle the property-damage claims she owes and then retire once again.
 Disliking the sport's rigid rules and intense training-schedule, Haley is reluctant to come out of retirement.
-Her attitude toward her fellow gymnasts—as well as her past—causes conflicts, so she reluctantly agrees to ask Vickerman to teach her how to "control her trick, rather than always "flooring it".
+Her attitude toward her fellow gymnasts—as well as her past—causes conflicts, so she reluctantly agrees to ask Vickerman to teach her how to "control her trick", rather than always "flooring it".

 At the invitational, Haley's talent shines and her return from gymnastics retirement seems for the better.
 But all is not what it seems in the scoring system.
 She starts to remember one of the many reasons why she retired to begin with: the flaws in judging.
-The panels do not look at the difficulty of the move nor do they look at the technique; they merely take deductions for unimportant, minor errors.
+The panels do not look at the difficulty of the move, nor do they look at the technique; they merely take deductions for unimportant, minor errors.
 As Haley says, "It doesn't matter how well you do.
 It's how well you follow their rules."